 The NPG has convened regularly since its formation, working with Newtok and across agencies to leverage resources, secure funding, and to establish a framework and strategy for moving the relocation process forward.
 Download a list of the participants in the NPG.

-Through this unique partnership, a range of initiatives, studies, and pioneer infrastructure projects has been completed or are currently underway at Mertarvik.
+Through the unique partnership of the NPG, a range of initiatives, studies, and pioneer infrastructure projects has been completed or is currently underway at Mertarvik.
 Collaboration among Newtok and state and federal agencies has been behind the success of every project.
+The timeline below highlights many of the relocation activities coordinated through the NPG over the past decade.

 Division of Community and Regional Affairs